Q1 2012 beta release is out the door and we have some exciting new improvements

 can now use HTML templates to define a layout that is databound entirely on the

 client-side.
-RadListView provides quite an extensive set of templates avilable for
+RadListView provides quite an extensive set of templates available for

 People already using RadListView with server-side databinding will immediately recognize